 A PT PMA stands for a Limited Liability Company or Foreign-Owned Company.
 This is the only form of Indonesian legal entity which can be, under some conditions, entirely owned by foreign entrepreneurs and make a profit.

 However, you as a foreigner should take note that some business activities in Bali require Indonesian citizens as shareholders along with the foreigners.
-There are percentage requirements for some market sectors according to the Negative Investment List (NIL), depending on the nature of the business.
+There are percentage requirements for some market sectors according to the Positive Investment List (NIL), depending on the nature of the business.

 In Bali, many NGOs and educational organisations have already been working on waste management, particularly on plastic reduction.
-The initiatives include programs that educate the public and schoolchildren, volunteer to clean beaches and advocate for more effective waste management.
+The initiatives include programs that educate the public and schoolchildren, volunteer to clean beaches, and advocate for more effective waste management.

 For foreign entrepreneurs who wish to be part of the educational organisations and NGOs to tackle the waste, pollution and other environmental issues in Bali, check our article How to Set Up a Non-Profit Organisation in Bali.